-- 1 Members of the public are invited to make statements, either verbally or in writing, at Council meetings. - 2 Statements made at an ordinary Council meeting must relate to matters that affect the operations of the City of Joondalup.
-Statements made at a Special Meeting of the Council must relate to the purpose for which the meeting has been called. - A register will be provided for those persons wanting to make a statement to enter their name.
-Persons will be requested to come forward in the order in which they are registered, and to give their name and address. - 4 Public statement time will be limited to two minutes per member of the public. - Members of the public are encouraged to keep their statements brief to enable everyone who desires to make a statement to have the opportunity to do so. - Public statement time will be limited to a maximum of 15 minutes.
-Public statement time is declared closed following the 15 minute allocated time period, or earlier than such time where there are no further statements. - The statements are to be directed to the Presiding Member and are to be made politely in good faith and are not to be framed in such a way as to reflect adversely or be defamatory on a particular Elected Member or City employee. - Where an Elected Member is of the opinion that a member of the public is making a statement at a Council meeting, that is not relevant to the operations of the City of Joondalup, they may bring it to the attention of the Presiding Member who will make a ruling. - A member of the public attending a Council meeting may present a written statement rather than making the Statement verbally if he or she so wishes. - 10 Statements will be summarised and included in the minutes of the Council meeting.
+- Members of the public are invited to make statements at Briefing Sessions.
+Statements made at a Briefing Session must relate to a matter contained on the agenda. - A register will be provided for those persons wanting to make a statement to enter their name.
+Persons will be requested to come forward in the order in which they are registered, and to give their name and address. - 3 Public statement time will be limited to two minutes per member of the public. - 4 Members of the public are encouraged to keep their statements brief to enable everyone who desires to make a statement to have the opportunity to do so. - Public statement time will be limited to a maximum of 15 minutes.
+Public statement time is declared closed following the 15 minute allocated time period, or earlier if there are no further statements. - Statements are to be directed to the Presiding Member and are to be made politely in good faith and are not to be framed in such a way as to reflect adversely or be defamatory on a particular Elected Member or City employee. - Where an Elected Member is of the opinion that a member of the public is making a statement at a Briefing session, that is not relevant to a matter listed on the draft agenda, they may bring it to the attention of the Presiding Member who will make a ruling. - A member of the public attending a Briefing Session may present a written statement rather than making the Statement verbally if he or she so wishes. - 9 Statements will be summarised and included in the notes of the Briefing Session.